 Each selected jurisdiction is required to have a “Core Team”.
 As outlined in the application, this team will include no more than 9 individuals representing young people and families with lived system experience; leadership, direct line staff, and law enforcement within the youth justice system; community organizations and community development organizations; and an interconnected systems partner.
-Specific descriptions of these roles, along with the recommended number of individuals per each category, are included on page (Insert) of the RFA.
+Specific descriptions of these roles, along with the recommended number of individuals per each category, are included in the RFA.

 What if our team has a hard time finding young people and families of young people with prior youth justice involvement to participate on the team?
 Does our team need to include these individuals?

 Given the nature of this BSC, it is vital that young people and families with lived system experience are included as members of your Core Team.
 The young person or family member should not be receiving services currently from the youth justice system.
 Instead, this should be a youth or family member who was served by the system in recent years.
 Additionally, the young person must be at least 18 years of age.
 CJJR and CCLP project staff can provide additional guidance about recruiting, preparing, and supporting young people and families to participate on this team.
 Please contact us if you have any further questions.

 Participation in this BSC involves teams of individuals from a community being committed to understanding the impact of racism on communities of color and the youth justice system and having a willingness to think differently about change.
 This includes everyone on the team being actively involved in creating and testing out ideas for systemic change.
 Participating in this collaborative will provide training and technical assistance from national organizations that have a history of addressing these issues.
 However, the ability to bring about meaningful change will be on the selected jurisdictions.